cs3110/textbook/basics/intro.md

 get some exposure to the OCaml standard library and a couple other libraries, notably OUnit (a unit testing framework similar to JUnit, HUnit, etc.).
-Besides the OCaml compiler and build system, the main tool we'll use is the toplevel, which provides the ability interactively experiment with code.
+Besides the OCaml compiler and build system, the main tool we'll use is the toplevel, which provides the ability to interactively experiment with code.